-The city of Lausanne is finally waking up to the fact that we have so much underutilized shore space, and people actually do want to go have a drink and bite lakeside during the summer months.
-With that line of thought, the city announced that they will be opening up three additional seasonal buvettes with the idea that it will be “trialed” to see how it goes.
-One of them, opened as of mid-July 2022, is La Guinguette de Vidy — with some of the Lausanne à Table muscle behind its helm.
+Last summer, the city of Lausanne finally woke up to the fact that we have so much underutilized shore space, and people actually do want to go have a drink and bite lakeside during the summer months.
+With that line of thought, the city announced that they would be opening up three additional seasonal buvettes with the idea that it will be “trialed” to see how it goes.
+One of them, opened as of mid-July 2022, was La Guinguette de Vidy — with some of the Lausanne à Table muscle behind its helm – and it’s open for another season this summer.
 Open 7/7 from noon until 23H, it features local flavors, ice cold drinks, and is only a few steps from the shore near the skate park in Vidy (Bowl de Vidy).

 Côté Lac Lausanne

-Another seasonal Lausanne lakeside bar that is being trialed this summer is Côté Lac Lausanne.
-Located right in front of the Olympic Museum, with panoramic views of the lake and mountains plus a new access point for swimmers, it’s already a popular spot for passersby.
-Managed by the same team behind La Générale in Pully and Lapin Vert, Meraki, and XIIIe siècle here in Lausanne — plus they’ve taken over the coveted lakefront restaurant La Cambuse in Cully and is now called “Cambuse Plage” (so many exciting things!).
+Another seasonal Lausanne lakeside bar that was trialed last summer was Côté Lac Lausanne.
+Located right in front of the Olympic Museum last year- but moving a little down the quai this summer (2023) to benefit from some added shade, it still has panoramic views of the lake and mountains plus an access point for swimmers near by.
+Managed by the same team behind La Générale in Pully and Lapin Vert, Meraki, and XIIIe siècle here in Lausanne.

 Buvette de la Plage